jennyfothergill/getting-started/cheat-sheet/README.md

-# **Welcome to the CME Lab cheat sheet!
+# **Welcome to the Jankowskki Lab cheat sheet!
 In this cheat sheet you can expect to find common commands for the following: ** #